 Lastly, there is a nanometal like silver to remove heavy metals and prevent any bacteria which may have gotten through the ceramic layer to reproduce.

 The downside to these is that the water passes quite slowly.
 The biggest filter will take about 2 and a half minutes to filter a gallon of water.

 Made out of stainless steel you never have to worry about BPA or any off taste from plastic.

-Check out the whole line of Berkey Gravity Fed Filters.
+Check out the Berkey Gravity Fed Filters.